Published: Thursday 20 October 2022

 The board members of the school then set up the Occupational Therapy Trust Fund to promote research and clinical development in occupational therapy in Victoria.

-In 2019 the trustees of the OT Trust Fund donated the funds to OTA, who in turn, established the The Occupational Therapy School of Victoria Clinical Award.
+In 2019 the trustees of the OT Trust Fund donated the funds to OTA, who in turn, established the Occupational Therapy School of Victoria Clinical Award.

 The award aims to promote advancement in clinical practice by supporting members of OTA to engage in clinical based projects or studies.